-Austria might not be the first EU country UK sellers think of, but it's a consistent, high-value market — particularly for premium goods, homewares, and outdoor equipment.
+Austria is one of the EU's wealthiest markets, and Austrian customers pay consistently strong prices for premium goods, homewares, and outdoor equipment.
 If you're shipping from the UK to Austrian customers, the customs rules are the same as for any other EU country, but there are a few practical considerations specific to Austria worth knowing.

 What's changed since Brexit

-Austria was seamlessly part of the single market before January 2021.
-UK goods flowed in without customs declarations, duty, or VAT on entry.
+Before January 2021, goods moved to Austria inside the single market with no customs formalities — no declarations, no duty, no VAT on entry.
 That changed completely with Brexit.
 Austria now treats UK parcels identically to parcels from any other non-EU country — there's a customs border, a declaration requirement, and import charges that the customer pays on delivery.

 The result is that a customer in Vienna ordering a £150 product from a UK small business may receive a demand for an additional €30–40 from their courier before they can take the parcel.
 If they weren't warned, that's the moment they consider refusing delivery.